ccs-cs1l-f24/spacetime-raytracer-monorepo/README.md

 Refer to the spacetime-raytracer submodule for the interesting code.
 The other submodules are my custom forks of a few Rust libraries used by spacetime-raytracer.

+Controls: for now, we use WASD to move and P to pause/unpause.

 ## Build Instructions

 To build and run the project, run